• Skip to primary navigation

 • A spray bottle

 Just mix the two ingredients together in your spray bottle and shake it well.
 Now you just have to spray the leather down and wipe it clean with a cotton cloth.
-Note that you can add a few drops of eucalyptus oil or your favorite essential oil if you want to give it a better smell than vinegar although the vinegar smell really doesn’t last long.
+Note that you can add a few drops of eucalyptus oil or your favorite essential oil if you want to give it a better smell than vinegar, although the vinegar smell really doesn’t last long.

-Please note that this recipe is perfectly safe for regular leather but is it not designed to be used on suede.
+Please note that this recipe is perfectly safe for regular leather, but it is not designed to be used on suede.

 More Home